 Do you love to camp but require amenities at all times?
 Then having a rooftop tent isn’t really for you.
 Some tent campers want to go and enjoy remote and beautiful sceneries such as mountains, oceans, forests, and so on.
-However, others prefer designated areas with amenities such as bathrooms, showers, laundry facilities among others.
+However, others prefer designated areas with amenities such as bathrooms, showers, and laundry facilities among others.

 Even it is possible to park your rooftop tent in designated areas with amenities, it doesn’t make sense to use a lot of money to purchase one yet you aren’t exploring the country.

 So, if you aren’t someone who likes the rough outdoors and can’t be far from people or amenities don’t invest in a rooftop tent.
-The best options are either a regular tent or camp with an RV.
+The best options are either a regular tent or a camp with an RV.

 7. You are Not an Overlanding Camper